Israel–Serbia relations

-The diplomatic relations between Israel and Serbia were established on January 31, 1992, when Serbia was part of FR Yugoslavia (Serbia and Montenegro).
-Israel has an embassy in Belgrade and Serbia had an embassy in Tel Aviv.
-Yugoslavia was the second country in Europe to recognize Israel in 1948.
-The two countries have economic and cultural ties, helped by a sizable community of Jews from the former Yugoslavia in Israel.
-Serbia agreed to move its embassy to Jerusalem on 4 September 2020 but decided not to after Israeli recognition of Kosovo as a sovereign state.
+Israel and Serbia maintain diplomatic relations established between Israel and SFR Yugoslavia in 1948.
+The current diplomatic relations between two countries started in 1992, with the founding of the Federal Republic of Yugoslavia, a rump state of SFR Yugoslavia, with Serbia being its main component.
+The Socialist Federal Republic of Yugoslavia was already immersed in the process of disintegration due to civil war when in January 1992 it restored diplomatic relations between Israel, which were frozen due to the Six-Day War in 1967 as the government sided with the Arab states.

+After Slovenia, Croatia, Macedonia and finally Bosnia seceded, Serbia decided to remain in federation with Montenegro and inherited the recognition of Israel made by the Yugoslav government months earlier.
+Relations continued after the reform of the political structure of the country and its change of name to the State Union of Serbia and Montenegro in 2003.
+In 2006, Montenegro declared independence after a referendum and Serbia inherited all diplomatic relations the former union had with other countries, including Israel, as the sole legal successor of the state union.

 History

 Ever since the 13th century there has been a recorded Jewish community of both Ashkenazi and Sephardic Jews in the city of Belgrade.
 The first Jews to settle in the city originally arrived from Italy and the city of Dubrovnik, and later on from Hungary and Spain.

 The Jewish communities of the Balkans saw significant influx in the 15th and 16th centuries by the arrival of Jewish refugees fleeing the Spanish and Portuguese Inquisitions.
 Sultan Bayezid II of the Ottoman Empire welcomed the Jewish refugees into his Empire.
 Jews became involved in trade between the various provinces in the Ottoman Empire, becoming especially important in the salt trade.
 In the northern province of Vojvodina, which was under Habsburg rule, Jews settled in the 18th century, particularly after the 1782 Edict of Tolerance by the Emperor Joseph II, which gave Jews a measure of religious freedom.